rust-lang/rfcs/text/0000-destructure-drop-structs.md

 Pros: does not require an `unsafe` block in most cases.
 Cons: more complexity than required.

+## Approach 3:
+Introduce an `unsafe` auto-trait `IndependentDrop`.
+It is automatically derived when all fields implement `IndependentDrop`.

+Destructuring of structs is possible if they do not implement `Drop`, or when they implement `IndependentDrop`.

+Pros: No `unsafe` block required and destructuring is not limited to the same module.
+Cons: Requires an additional trait that authors have to be aware of.

 ## Suggested approach:
 This RFC proposes solution Approch 1.